 But, reaching an agreement on how to add extra space in a community garden can be tricky.
 You need a solution that adds both utility and elegance to your garden.

 A gorgeous shed could be the best addition to your community garden.
-Almost every garden needs a shed for storage, so it may be an idea you, your fellow HOA gardeners, and HOA board members can easily agree on.
+Almost every garden needs a shed for storage, somewhere to store those aerogardens when not in use, so it may be an idea you, your fellow HOA gardeners, and HOA board members can easily agree on.